Summer of '69

 Those were the best days of my life / Back in the summer of '69

-Once we'd decided "Summer Of '69" was better than "Best Days Of My Life", we had to find a way to reinforce our new title.
+Once we'd decided "Summer Of '69" was a better choice than "Best Days Of My Life", we had to find a way to reinforce our new title.
 The most obvious way was to repeat it a few more times ... so, we literally "shoe-horned" the phrase into some gaps in the song.
-Initially I was concerned it sounded forced -- but it seems to have stood the test of time!

 Man we were killin' time, we were young and restless, we needed to unwind